-This web page summarises the main differences between the types of business for which a licence is required under the OFT regime and the activities for which you may need to be authorised under the FCA regime.
+Find out the main differences between the types of business that required an OFT licence and the consumer credit activities you may need to be authorised for under our regime.

 The Government’s overall approach has been to keep the scope of consumer credit regulation broadly the same.
 There are no significant differences in the types of loan agreement that are exempt from being 'regulated agreements'.